Bird Identifier

 Frequently asked questions

-Does the American White Pelican dive for fish?
+How does the American White Pelican catch fish?

-What is the bump on a breeding pelican's bill?
+What is the horn on a pelican's bill?

 How big is the American White Pelican?

-It is one of the largest North American birds, with a wingspan that can exceed 9 feet, rivaling or exceeding that of many eagles and swans.
+It is one of the largest birds in North America, with a wingspan that can exceed 2.7 meters (9 feet).

-On isolated islands in freshwater and alkaline lakes across the interior of North America, chosen for their freedom from ground predators.
+On islands in freshwater and alkaline lakes across the interior of western and central North America.